-However, the three-star prospect and No. 3 RB in Alabama holds only four offers, according to 247Sports — North Alabama, Alabama A&M and Tennessee State, plus his lone FBS offer is from South Alabama in the Sun Belt Conference.
+However, the three-star prospect and No. 3 RB in Alabama holds only a few offers, according to 247Sports — North Alabama, Alabama A&M and Tennessee State, plus his lone FBS offer is from South Alabama in the Sun Belt Conference.

 So tell me.
 How does America’s leading rusher — White totaled 3,381 rushing yards and 46 touchdowns in 10 games — slip through the cracks this long?

 Jalen White Highlights

 Entering the first round of the Alabama playoffs, White was on the doorstep of history.
 Dale County alumni Jamarius Henderson set the Alabama high school state record at 3,483 rushing yards just a few years ago.